 - 1. After Ten(10) excused absences - a.
 After the tenth absence the parent will meet with the SART Team and will be required to supply the school with a doctor's note or allow a home visit from the health aide to verify all future illnesses.
 If doctors notes are not supplied, the child will be declared truant. - b.
 After 5 truants, the SARB Board will meet and review the case to determine if the matter should be given to the District Attorney. - 2.
-After three (3),six (6), nine (9), and Ten (10) Unexcused absences - a.
-See the chart on the following page to learn more about the SARB process and truancy letters.
+After three (3), six (6), nine (9), and Ten (10) Unexcused absences.
+See the charts below to learn more about the SARB process and truancy letters.